wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 1. If necessary create new patch version branches `release/X.Y.1` in WPiOS and WPAndroid.

-Rest should be same the as Betafix
+The rest should be same the as Betafix.

 ### Release checklist template differences

 1. Include `Hotfix` in the heading
 1. After the fix is merged and if there is an ongoing regular release, betafix or hotfix then the changes should be brought back to those branches as well.

-Rest should be same the as Betafix
+The rest should be same the as Betafix.